Docubase is a curated database of the people, projects, and technologies transforming documentary in the digital age.

-‘Unruly’ best describes the amazing documentaries that we’ve gathered together in _docubase.
+‘Unruly’ best describes the amazing documentaries that we’ve gathered together in docubase.
 True, all share an interest in innovation, in tapping the potentials of digital technologies to tell their stories.
 But the similarity stops there.
 Interactive, collaborative, location-based, community-created, parts of larger trans-media experiences … the projects gathered here defy easy categorization.
 They are made by and with communities, journalists, citizen-activists, film and video makers, game-designers, community organizers, data-visualizers and ordinary people.
-Some production teams model their credits on the conventions of film, others on games, and still others invent new ways of describing their work.
+Some production teams model themselves on the conventions of film, others on games, and still others invent new ways of describing their work.
 Why so complicated?
 Because we are witnessing a rare moment that is in equal parts creative and inchoate.

-1) We’ve collected a large number of projects that both exemplify and press the limits of the documentary in its many new forms.
+Documentary and our ways of seeing and talking about our experiences of the world have always been at the cutting edge of technology and technique.
+We’ve laid out the case for this assertion in Moments of Innovation, and Docubase bears witness to it in the domain of today’s documentary practice.
+We’ve collected a large number of projects that both exemplify and press the limits of the documentary in its many new forms.
 We’ve purposely challenged the documentary’s definitional limits, hoping to provoke discussion and user-suggestions for additional projects to include.